A visit to Twinings Tea Shop on The Strand in London is a mecca for tea lovers from around the world.

 Rupert was a much honoured Royalist in the Civil War, while Charles Louis, whose character was described in papers of the time as a German despot, sided with the parliamentary party – for which his relatives never forgave him.

 Frederick became King of Bohemia.
-He was a mere Palsgrave upon marriage, awaiting his official accession as Elector, but he did have extensive land holdings which were read at Court, presumably to justify the unon.
+He was only a Palsgrave upon marriage, awaiting his official accession as Elector, but he did have extensive land holdings, a list of which were read at Court, presumably to justify the unon.

 Such was the importance of political marriage allegiances, that to redress this perceived imbalance of status, Frederick was inducted to the Order of The Garter, the insignia of which he wore for his marriage to Elizabeth.